A walk through the parkland at Charlecote near Stratford-upon-Avon

 The coat-of-arms over the front porch commemorates the visit of Elizabeth I here on her way from Kenilworth Castle in 1572.

 Turn right through the blue gates and walk between the Cedar Lawn and croquet lawn towards the thatched summerhouse.

-Once through the gates, you'll come to the thatched summerhouse created by Mary Elizabeth Lucy in the mid-1800s for her grandchildren.
+Once through the gates, you'll see the thatched summerhouse ahead of you, created by Mary Elizabeth Lucy in the mid-1800s for her grandchildren.
 Funds have been raised to restore the building and replace its contents - partly from the sale of our raffle tickets.
 There's more about the summerhouse on our Gardens page.

 A landscape view

 This is a great space for flying a kite.
 There's a fallen tree to climb on and explore too.
 The ditch and wall on your right is called a ha-ha.
 It keeps the livestock out of the gardens without using a fence.
 This creates an uninterrupted view of the landscape from the house and garden.
 Children shouldn't jump off this structure, however tempting!

 Walk down the gentle slope towards the river Avon.
-Look out for the fallen tree - ideal for climbing if you have the energy!
-If you spot the deer please don't approach them as they are wild animals and can be unpredictable.
+You'll often spot the deer here, but please don't approach them as they are wild animals and can be unpredictable.